Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - output (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id;
 - sources (ConditionClass vector) - the list of locations of values and literals.
-Each value has one of these sources: "bool", "int", "double", "string", “context”, "process", “camera”, “layer”, “object”, “variable”, "vector", “on_boot”, “second_passed”, “key_pressed”, “key_pressing”, “key_released”, “any_key_pressed”, “any_key_pressing”, “any_key_released”, "mouse_x", "mouse_y", “mouse_moved”, “mouse_pressed”, “mouse_pressing”, “mouse_released”, "screen_w", "screen_h", “window_w”, “window_h”, "exists", "is_directory", "fullscreen", "on_display_resize", "used_os", "number_of_processes", "number_of_cameras", "number_of_layers", "number_of_objects".
+Each value has one of these sources: "bool", "int", "double", "string", “context”, "process", “camera”, “layer”, “object”, “variable”, "vector", “on_boot”, “second_passed”, “key_pressed”, “key_pressing”, “key_released”, “any_key_pressed”, “any_key_pressing”, “any_key_released”, "mouse_x", "mouse_y", “mouse_moved”, “mouse_pressed”, “mouse_pressing”, “mouse_released”, "screen_w", "screen_h", “display_w”, “display_h”, "exists", "is_directory", "fullscreen", "on_display_resize", "used_os", "number_of_processes", "number_of_cameras", "number_of_layers", "number_of_objects".

 ## bool / int / double / string